rit-construct-makerspace/access-control-hardware/README.md

 See TODO.md in root directory.

 ## CHANGELOG
-See CHANGELOG.md in root directory.
+See Changelog on each specific component's wiki page

 ## Instructions & Further Documentation
 [See the wiki on GitHub!](https://github.com/rit-construct-makerspace/access-control-hardware/wiki)